promne/sonarqube/README.md

 [TheOrgBook](https://github.com/bcgov/TheOrgBook) provides an example of the concepts outlined here, and demonstrates the use of static code scanning, ZAP report integration, and quality badges.

+# Upgrading Between LTS Versions

+When upgrading between LTS versions of SonarQube (as an example, going from 6.7.x to 7.9.x) it will be necessary to first upgrade to all the intermediary LTS versions.
+Even doing so, it is possible that the upgrade will cause the existing reports to be lost, therefore forcing the scan history to start over from a clean state.

+For more information on this topic, please refer to the [upgrading SonarQube docs](https://docs.sonarqube.org/latest/setup/upgrading/).

 # References
 - [SonarQube](https://www.sonarqube.org/)